 The crossover success of "Secret Lovers," for better or worse, created the template for future Atlantic Starr releases, which took on a noticeably more pop-oriented approach.
 The group signed with Warner Brothers in 1987 and landed their first pop #1 with "Always," a treacly adult contemporary wedding ballad that appeared completely severed from the group's soul/funk origins.

 Complications and more group tension occurred as Weathers and Wayne Lewis became engaged and arguments about royalties surfaced, ultimately resulting in Weathers quitting the group in 1988.
 This began a revolving door of female leads over the next decade and a continued degradation of the group's sound and fan base.
-By 1990, Atlantic Starr had evolved into a pop ballad group, with smooth-voiced David Lewis generally handling lead vocals, and in 1992, scored its last major hit with "Masterpiece," another sappy ballad penned by pop writer Kenny Nolan ("I Like Dreaming," "Penny For Your Thoughts").
+Success sometimes leads to formula, and, by 1990, Atlantic Starr had evolved into a pop ballad group, with smooth-voiced David Lewis generally handling lead vocals.
+In 1992, AS scored its last major hit with "Masterpiece," a rather sappy ballad penned by pop writer Kenny Nolan ("I Like Dreaming," "Penny For Your Thoughts").
 That the song charted higher on the Adult Contemporary charts than on the Urban charts was telling.
 The accompanying album, Love Crazy, was commercial disappointment.

 by Chris Rizik